VBlackie/books_etl/README.md

 Contributions are welcome!
 Sharpen thy code and submit thy Pull Requests.
 Together, let us make this project legendary 🌟.
 ## 📜 License
 This project is bestowed under the MIT License.
 It is free to use, modify, and cherish.

+## 📖 For the Unversed in Antiquity’s Tongue
+A Glossary of Ye Olde Terms

+Fear not, gentle reader, should the flowery language of this proclamation confound thee!
+Below is a humble guide to the more curious words thou mayst encounter within this hallowed text:
+- Alas! – A cry of sorrow or regret, used to express lamentation.
+Example: "Alas!
+The goblins of slumber delay thy database!"

+- Anon – Soon, shortly, in a little while.
+Example: "Deploy thy pipeline anon and uncover treasures untold!"

+- Behold! – Look upon this with awe and wonder!
+Example: "Behold!
+The Diagrammatic Depiction of the ETL Pipeline!"

+- Doth – An archaic form of 'does,' used for emphasis.
+Example: "Lo, this project doth exemplify the art of data engineering."

+- Hark! – Pay heed!
+Listen well, for what follows is of utmost importance.
+Example: "Hark!
+This noble endeavor is fashioned to fetch and hold knowledge!"

+- Hear ye!
+Hear ye! – An announcement or proclamation, commanding attention.
+Example: "Hear ye, hear ye!
+Gather thy gaze upon this most wondrous depiction!"

+- Lo! – Behold!
+A word to draw attention to something noteworthy.
+Example: "Lo, this pipeline is not merely a tool but a masterwork!"

+- Methinks – I believe, I consider, or it seems to me.
+Example: "Methinks this endeavor shall serve thee well in thy noble quest!"

+- Prithee – I entreat thee, or I ask of thee.
+Example: "Prithee know, fair user, that thou mayest adapt its workings."

+- Thou/Thy/Thee/Thine – You/Your/To You/Yours (respectively).
+Example: "Command thy pipeline and monitor thy logs with diligence."

+- Verily – Truly, indeed, without a doubt.
+Example: "Verily, this mechanism is a marvel of data engineering!"